-During 2014, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2018, we were in compliance with monitoring and reporting requirements.

 INFORMATION ABOUT COPPER IN DRINKING WATER

 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's disease should consult their personal doctor.